 FEWER 340B-ELIGIBLE CLAIMS, HIGHER NET SAVINGS & REVENUE

-While your overall volume of 340B-eligible specialty-drug prescriptions will be lower than your retail-prescription volume, consider the savings and revenue potential.
+While your overall volume of 340B-eligible specialty-drug prescriptions will be lower than the retail-prescription volume from your in-house and contract pharmacies, consider the savings and revenue potential.
 Several online sources estimate that, while the average retail pharmacy prescription in 2020 cost $566 per month, the average specialty drug prescription cost $6,565.
 In a September 2021 article, AARP estimated that, in 2020, the average annual cost for one specialty medication used on a chronic basis was $84,442.

 All of which is why a specialty pharmacy can significantly increase 340B-covered entities’ opportunities to fill the revenue gaps inherent to their business models and, at the same time, subsidize their Patient and Charity care programs.

 To learn more about specialty pharmacies and how they can benefit from the 340B drug discount program, visit our blog post on the topic.

 The challenges in establishing and maintaining a 340B-eligible specialty pharmacy